-What is ‘Glyphosate Residue Free’ verification?**

 If your ingredient suppliers are not certified Glyphosate Residue Free you need to follow our full certification process for your product/s.

-    To be certified Glyphosate Residue Free, your product must have no glyphosate or AMPA residues down to the limits of laboratory detection (usually between 0.1 ppb and 20 ppb depending on the product), a standard that is tougher or the same as the U.S. Environmental Protection Agency’s Maximum Residue Limits (MRL).
+To be certified Glyphosate Residue Free, your product must have no glyphosate or AMPA residues down to the limits of laboratory detection (usually between 0.1 ppb and 20 ppb depending on the product), a standard that is tougher than the U.S. Environmental Protection Agency’s Maximum Residue Limits (MRL).

 What is ‘Glyphosate In Transition’ verification?